-The recent US Supreme Court ruling giving states the right to determine their abortion laws and render abortions illegal for millions of women.
+The recent US Supreme Court Dobbs ruling giving states the right to determine their abortion laws.
+This has rendered abortions unavailable for about one-third of all American women.
 Like millions, I am stunned.
-Let’s be very clear; this decision is about women’s reproductive rights – or more accurately, taking those rights away.
+Let’s be very clear; this decision is about about more than women’s reproductive rights.
+More accurately, it’s about taking those rights away.

-It’s a rare reversal of an earlier Supreme Court decision and not about ‘saving babies’.
-If it was, universal healthcare, parental leave and excellent maternal care would be standard for all.
+It’s a rare reversal of an earlier Supreme Court decision.
+This is not about ‘saving babies’.
+If it was, universal healthcare, parental leave and excellent maternal care would be standard.
 These ‘rights’ are far from the reality for most.

 Your life shaped by reproductive rights

 This decision is and has always been, about control.
 It’s a sanitised way to strip women’s reproductive rights from them in broad daylight.
 It’s enough to make many point to the dystopian landscape of ‘The Handmaid’s Tale’ as a salutary tale.

 However, this analogy is dangerous for women’s rights.
 Likening our reality to a ‘fiction’ removes us from focusing on those in power.
 It renders us powerless observers.
 That’s not the perspective we need right now.
 This strips away a right that American women and families have had for fifty years.
 It is hard to comprehend for both women and their employers.
 Quite simply, most working in the West today have never lived in a world where choice over women’s reproductive rights was not a given right.

 Roe has shaped your life whether you are pro-life or pro-choice.
 This is true about reproductive rights in the US.
 It’s even true about women’s rights in the UK, where I’m based.
 It’s easy to feel relief that just a few months ago, England joined Scotland and Wales in enshrining abortion pills for women’s reproductive rights.